-Trump tweets his outrage in all caps as votes are counted

-WASHINGTON (AP) — President Donald Trump spent a second day in the White House on Thursday stewing over election results that suggested a path to victory was slipping from his grasp, even as his campaign projected confidence.
+Trump steps to podium, baselessly attacks election

+With just a handful of states yet to be decided, Biden had a clear advantage over Trump, but the president still retained a narrow path to the 270 electoral votes needed to win reelection.
+The Associated Press has not declared a winner, and it could take several more days for the vote count to conclude and a clear winner to emerge.

+As expected, many of the votes being counted last are mail-in ballots, which take longer to process and overwhelmingly favor Democrats.
+Trump’s voters were far more likely to vote in-person after the president spent months casting aspersions on mail-in voting.

-Trump has not been seen in public since his premature declaration of victory in the wee hours of Wednesday morning.
-The flurry of pronouncements flowing out of the White House ahead of the election has slowed to a trickle.
-And in the West Wing, some aides were eyeing returns warily and losing confidence that outstanding states would break Trump’s way.
+Before Thursday evening, Trump had not been seen in public since his unfounded declaration of victory in the wee hours of Wednesday morning.

+Since then, the mood in the White House has shifted dramatically.
+Some aides in the West Wing have wearily eyed returns, losing confidence that outstanding states would break Trump’s way.

-Trump was monitoring the results and calling allies from the White House residence and the Oval Office.
-Texas Gov. Greg Abbott and Arizona’s Doug Ducey were among those fielding his calls.
+Trump spent the last two days monitoring the results and calling allies, including Texas Gov. Greg Abbott and Arizona Gov. Doug Ducey.
+White House spokesperson Judd Deere said the president was “working” but declined to elaborate.

-White House spokesman Judd Deere said the president was “working” but declined to elaborate.
-Trump’s preoccupation with the election results was evident from his tweets.
+Trump’s preoccupation with the election results was evident from his tweets throughout the day.

 “STOP THE COUNT!” he proclaimed.
-But the president has no authority over election counting and halting the count at that moment would have resulted in a swift victory for his Democratic rival, Joe Biden.
+But the president has no authority over vote counting, and halting the count at that moment would have resulted in a swift victory for Biden.

 “ANY VOTE THAT CAME IN AFTER ELECTION DAY WILL NOT BE COUNTED!” he later wrote.
 That seemed to advocate tossing out untold legally cast votes, including those from service members stationed overseas.
 Many states accept mail-in ballots after Election Day as long as they were postmarked by Nov.
 3.